Page Banner

 • Perform HW determination (262.11), including LDR waste analyses (268.7).

-• Use manifest system, and ship to a permitted facility (262, Subpart B).
+• Use EPA hard copy or e-Manifest system, and ship to a permitted facility (262, Subpart B).
 State rules require the generator to complete areas Items 1 through 15 and the applicable parts of item 16, if required for international shipments, on Form 8700-22, and items 21 through 32, on Form 8700-22A.

 • Meet pre-transport requirements for packaging, labeling, marking and placarding (262, Subpart C).